Saint Vincent's Catholic Medical Centers: Elizabeth Ann Seton Chapel

 Because the hospital was founded and manned through much of its history by nuns, its hospital chapel was a primary focus of the hospital architecture, and was symbolically nested at the very center of the hospital.
 The chapel, named for St. Elizabeth Ann Seton, offered daily Mass and refuge for patients and hospital staff.

 Hospital Pet Care Program

 Responding to the unique needs of an urban population, SVCMC instituted a program to help patients provide for their pets during their stay in the hospital.
-Animals were either walked and fed in patient's home, or were relocated to care facilities or short-term foster homes.
+Animals were walked or fed in a patient's home, or were relocated to care facilities or short-term foster homes.

 Comprehensive Cancer Center

 The Comprehensive Cancer Center provided prevention, diagnosis, treatment and recovery of a variety of malignancies, with a focus on preventing inpatient stays through careful outpatient monitoring.
-Surgery, chemotherapy, radiation, even stem cell transplants were provided as day procedures, along with 24-hour emergency care.
+Surgery, chemotherapy, radiation, and stem cell transplants were provided as day procedures along with 24-hour emergency care.